Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: Introduction

+In this work, we address the aforementioned challenges by proposing a novel neural-network-based methodology.
+For this purpose, we designed several specialized neural networks, specifically the so-called Denoising AutoEncoders (DAEs), that capture the essential structure of simulated transmission spectra and can reconstruct the intrinsic planetary signal from noisy, contaminated transmission spectra before applying a standard retrieval algorithm.
+It is important to stress that we are not proposing to bypass Bayesian retrieval, to emulate posterior distributions, or to construct a surrogate forward model.
+Instead, our DAE strategy is developed as a critical preprocessing stage before the application of other tools designed for retrieval purposes.
+For a short review of the more general application of machine learning algorithms, and in particular of autoencoders, in transmission spectroscopy and other areas of signal processing in astronomy, see \autoref{app:ML}.

 This work is organized as follows.
-In \autoref{sec:stellar_contamination} we summarize the transit light source formalism and derive the wavelength-dependent contamination factor $\epsilon_\lambda$, which we use to generate controlled contaminated spectra.
-In \autoref{sec:autoencoders} we introduce denoising autoencoders and outline the relevant noise sources affecting transmission spectroscopy, placing our approach in the broader context of astronomical applications of AEs.
-In sections \ref{sec:G-DAE} and \ref{subsec:gdae_evaluation} we present our first numerical experiment: the design, training, and evaluation of a general stellar-contamination DAE (G-DAE) tailored to terrestrial-planet, including tests with realistic JWST/NIRSpec PRISM uncertainties and controlled retrieval comparisons with \textsc{POSEIDON}.
+In \autoref{sec:stellar_contamination}, we summarize the TLS formalism and introduce the wavelength-dependent contamination factor $\epsilon_\lambda$ used throughout this work to generate controlled contaminated spectra.
+In \autoref{sec:G-DAE} and \autoref{subsec:gdae_evaluation}, we present our first numerical experiment: the design, training, and evaluation of a general stellar-contamination denoising autoencoder (G-DAE) tailored to terrestrial-planet transmission spectra, including tests with realistic JWST/NIRSpec PRISM uncertainties and controlled retrieval comparisons with \textsc{POSEIDON}.
 In \autoref{sec:other_planets}, we extend the methodology to sub-Neptune transmission spectra and assess performance across contamination and noise regimes.
 We discuss limitations, domain generalization, and practical considerations for real observations in \autoref{sec:discussion}.
 Finally, we summarize the main findings and outline future directions in \autoref{sec:summary_and_conclusions}.